amicuchu/NintendoClientsWiki/NEX-Overview-(Game-Servers).md

 NEX is Nintendo's networking library that provides a client for game servers.
+Almost all 3DS, Wii U and Switch games with online features use NEX.

 Nintendo hasn't written it from scratch.
 It's based on [Quazal Rendez-Vous](http://web.archive.org/web/20180823162719/http://quazal.com/rendez-vous.htm), so some things like the [[PRUDP Protocol]] may be seen in other games that use Quazal.

 ### Finding the game servers
 To connect to a game server, you first need to find it.
 Every platform has its own way to find a game server.
 A list of game server ids can be found here: [[Game Server List]].